 5. Plan Ahead for Drop-Off Playdates at Other People’s Homes

-For this training, go through your child's Anaphylaxis Emergency Action Plan.
-Use your epinephrine auto-injector trainer to show them how to use the medicine.
+For this training, go through your child’s Anaphylaxis Action Plan.
+Use your epinephrine device trainer to show them how to use the medicine.
 Talk about steps to take to avoid allergic reactions.
 Make sure they understand that during the playdate there must be an adult nearby who is prepared to act in an emergency.

 6. Plan Fun Food-Free Activities

-Here are some ideas for fun activities that don’t involve food:
+Here are some Ideas for fun activities that don’t involve food:

 - Ride bikes.